JuanTobon7/JuanTobon7/README.md

 - ⚽ I love playing football and practiced boxing for three years.
 - 🙏 I am grateful to God for always being by my side and guiding me.
 - 🎯 2023 Goals: Enhance my skills in PHP, contribute to open-source projects, and expand my coding knowledge.
-- 😄 Fun fact: I'm always full of energy and happiness, ready to face challenges with a smile.
-I can be serious when coding, but I'm a cheerful and positive person who loves to connect with others.
+- 😄 Fun fact: Always maintaining a positive attitude and energy to tackle challenges.
+While I focus seriously when coding, I enjoy connecting with others and staying cheerful.

 ---